 The popular phase that comes to mind, and one we need to remember here, is the often quoted and repeated line “I’m my own worst critic.”
 John was allowed to approve or disapprove of something that he wrote just as much as we’re allowed to have whatever opinion we want to have on this same song.
-The truth of the matter is that “It’s Only Love” may not place in the same category of “Yesterday” or “A Day In The Life,” but it is a finely constructed and beautifully delivered piece of work.
+The truth of the matter is that, while “It’s Only Love” may not place in the same category as “Yesterday” or “A Day In The Life,” it remains a finely constructed and beautifully delivered piece of work.

 John's Kenwood home